maskedcoder/CartoonJS/README.markdown

 - `originX` : (default: `0`) The x component of the point that the CartoonPathItem will be rotated around
 - `originY` : (default: `0`) The y component of the point that the CartoonPathItem will be rotated around
 - `parent` : A reference to the parent CartoonPathItem, if any
+- `path` : A list of vertices that make up the path
 - `reverse` : Whether or not to draw the path with left and right swapped
 - `rotation` : (default: `0`) The rotation of the CartoonPathItem
 - `scale` : (default: `1`) The scale of the CartoonPathItem